Faculty for Comparative Religion

-Within the field of comparative religion, the Faculty for Comparative Study of Religions and Humanism (FVG), located in Wilrijk, Antwerp (Belgium), is an independent Faculty founded in 1980 and recognized in Belgium by Royal Decree (dated 20 June 1980).
+Within the field of comparative religion, the Faculty for Comparative Study of Religions and Humanism (FVG), located in Wilrijk, Antwerp (Belgium), is an independent Faculty founded in 1980 and recognized in Belgium by Royal Decree (dated June 20, 1980).
 Its constitution runs as follows: "The objective of the Association is to launch, to organize and to manage at International University Level the comparative study of religions.
 All present and future members declare solemnly that the FVG will not and never be submitted to any doctrinal system.
-The most absolute tolerance will bind and lead for all relations between members and all those concerned with the Faculty.
+The most absolute tolerance will bind and lead for all relations between members and all those concerned with the Faculty."

 History

-On 15 December 2009, a Royal Decree was signed concerning the new titles of the diplomas.
+On December 15, 2009, a Royal Decree was signed concerning the new titles of the diplomas.
 These are a Basic diploma (after 3 years) and an Advanced diploma (after 4 years).
-The Faculty is also recognized by the Ministry of Social Affairs (10.08.1993) with reference to the Royal Decree of 18 June 1969) as an Educational institution of the third level.
+The Faculty is also recognized by the Ministry of Social Affairs (August 10, 1993), with reference to the Royal Decree of June 18, 1969, as an Educational institution of the third level.

 In February 2006, a partnership was signed with the Free University Brussels (VUB).
-Besides this partnership an agreement was also signed concerning academic knowhow, integration of the library, student follow up, etc. On behalf of the VUB rector B. Van Camp signed and on behalf of the FVG rector Chr.
+In addition to this partnership, an agreement was signed concerning academic know-how, integration of the library, student follow up, etc. On behalf of the VUB rector B. Van Camp signed and on behalf of the FVG rector Chr.
 Vonck.

 Besides this partnership the FVG keeps bilateral agreements with many universities all over the world, including Korea, Israel, Iran, India and Russia.